 But, aren’t fruits high in sugars?

 According to the American Dental Association, the dental benefits of fruits are so great that they do more good than harm.
-Fruits are good for healthy teeth and gums, as they are high in fiber and water.
-So, fruits stimulates saliva production.
-Saliva will wash out acid-producing bacteria.
+For instance, fruits stimulates saliva production, which washes out acid-producing bacteria.
 The bad guys that cause tooth decay (22).

 Other tips for keeping your teeth healthy and strong